darinz/DL/11_Optimization/01_mixed_precision_training.md

 Traditional deep learning training uses 32-bit floating-point (FP32) for all computations.
 However, modern hardware (especially NVIDIA GPUs with Tensor Cores) can perform 16-bit operations much faster while using significantly less memory.
 Mixed precision training leverages this by using FP16 for most operations while keeping FP32 for critical computations that require higher precision.

+> **Explanation:**
+> Most calculations are done in FP16 for speed and memory savings, but some sensitive operations (like loss calculation and weight updates) are kept in FP32 to avoid numerical issues.

 ## Why Mixed Precision?

 ### Memory Benefits